-The first week consists of an orientation session (virtual, this year) along with a self - timed ride of either 6 timed laps around Prospect Park or 4 laps around Central Park - approximately 20 miles.
-You'll report your times, and, based on those times, we'll assign you to a specific team within one of the three pace categories - 15/16, 17 or 18.
-Note that in NYCC parlance, these numbers 18 refer to a theoretical sustained cruising speed over flat terrain, not average speed.
-In actuality, groups will start out riding approximately 2 mph slower before gradually building up to their "advertised" pace.
-The first B16 ride (the second week of the program) will be approximately 43 miles and the first B 17 and 18 rides will be approximately 50 miles.
+The first week consists of an orientation session along with a self - timed ride of either 6 timed laps around Prospect Park or 4 laps around Central Park - approximately 20 miles.
+You'll report your times, and, based on those times, we'll assign you to a specific team within one of the three pace categories: 16, 17 or 18.
+Note that in NYCC parlance, these numbers refer to a theoretical sustained cruising speed over flat terrain, not average speed.
+In actuality, groups will start out riding approximately 2 MPH slower before gradually building up to their "advertised" pace.
+The first B16 ride (the second week of the program) will be approximately 43 miles and the first B17 and 18 rides will be approximately 50 miles.
 The rides get slowly but progressively longer and harder over the following weeks.
 By the 9th week, all of the pace groups will do a ride of 95 - 105 miles.
 Don't let that intimidate you!
 If you stick with the program, you'll make it!

-Each pace category will have 3 - 4 teams, each team consisting of 9 -10 SIG participants, a team leader and 2 co-leaders.
+Each pace category will have 3 - 4 teams, each team consisting of 10 SIG participants, a team Leader and 2 - 3 co-Leaders.